zinzloun/Infosec-Resources/cybereason/README.md

 ### Security consideration and best practice
 - Run the script as standard user, you don't need SUDO or root at all
 - On Cybereason create a user with the minimal privilege to read Malpos, use the related role already configured.
-Use this user to make the API calls
+Use this user in configuration file
 - Be sure to set appropriate permission to the configuration file

       chmod 640 config.ini